 Having spent most of my life in Singapore and lived only in dense cities, I sometimes wonder if I could live in a similar environment like Higashi-Yoshino.

 I am used to the constant city lights and sounds, everyday conveniences such as a 24-hour supermarket and rapid subway trains, and easy access to cultural events and happenings.
 What would I do for a living in a small village?
-What would I do to occupy my time?
+How would I occupy my time?

-Perhaps instead of being daunted by the ‘smallness’ of such rural places, I should open my mind so that I could discover new things?
-Perhaps I would find it easier to gather my thoughts, to create, and to write when my mind is not crowded out by big city noises?
+Perhaps instead of being daunted by the ‘smallness’ of such rural places, I should open my mind so that I could discover new things.
+Maybe I would find it easier to gather my thoughts, to create, and to write when my mind is not crowded out by big-city distractions?